 Channel Section Seminar

-Our seminar for 2019 includes keynote and member presentations and should be of interest to CA members and non-members as well as those familiar with the Channel area and those new to it.
+Our seminar for 2020 includes a wide range of presentations which should be of interest to CA members and non-members; those familiar with the Channel area and those new to it.

 Hot buffet lunch and tea/coffee included.

-Book you place(s) now by selecting the Channel Seminar at http://thecaevents.eventbrite.co.uk/
+Book you place(s) now by clicking here and then scrolling down to the Channel Seminar on 1st February 2020.